dougmann/sandbox/README.md

 sudo apt install libtinfo5
 sudo apt install libncurses5-dev libncursesw5-dev
 ```
+System Configuration

+All of the Xilinx tools require 32-bit libraries at some point in time to compile.
+DocNav requires several 32-bit libraries and PetaLinux needs 32-bit architectures for cross compilation.
+Therefore the first step is to add the 32-bit architecture to your Ubuntu system.
+Since there is a 99.999% chance your computer has an Intel based processor, add i386 using the package management system, dpkg:
 ```
 sudo dpkg --add-architecture i386
 ```
+Change Ubuntu's shell from dash to bash as PetaLinux is only compatible with bash:
 ```
 sudo dpkg-reconfigure dash
 ```

+The next step is to install all of the required package dependencies for the Xilinx tools.
+The list I've comprised includes everything required from a completely fresh/clean installation of Ubuntu 20.04.4.
+I comprised this exhaustive list after much trial and error because I found that there wasn't a clear distinct list of the package dependencies for Vivado/Vitis.
+I was able to find list of package dependencies for PetaLinux here, which are also included in my list below.
+There are also a few I found just by resolving errors thrown by Vivado and Vitis to the command line while using their respective GUIs.

+From the release notes, https://support.xilinx.com/s/article/000033799
+we can get all the dependencies:

 sudo apt-get install iproute2 gawk python3 python build-essential gcc git make net-tools libncurses5-dev tftpd zlib1g-dev libssl-dev flex bison libselinux1 gnupg wget git-core diffstat chrpath socat xterm autoconf libtool tar unzip texinfo zlib1g-dev gcc-multilib automake zlib1g:i386 screen pax gzip cpio python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3